 Entrepreneurs can apply for one of two long-term stay visas

-, according to the activity they will undertake in the country:
+, according to the activity they will undertake in the country in 2023:

 - For carrying out economic activities (symbol D/AE) – the visa is issued to foreigners who plan on engaging in economic activities on the territory of Romania that are regulated by special laws;